Hear history speaking

 Icelanders are very keen to tell you that they speak the language of the Vikings.
 This is not an exaggeration.
 While Icelandic is the official language, it would be hard to find an Icelander that does not speak English.
-Or many other languages, for that matter!
-The language proficiency of Icelanders dramatically simplifies the transition and integration into Icelandic society.
+Or many other languages, for that matter.
+The language proficiency of Icelanders dramatically simplifies the transition and integration of foreigners into Icelandic society.
 However, the Icelandic language binds the nation together and is something they steadfastly work to preserve.

 "The Icelandic language binds the nation together and is something they steadfastly work to preserve."

 1) Settlers arrived inaround 874 from speaking Old Norse—the root of modern Danish, Swedish, Norwegian, and Faroese.
 Due to isolation, Icelandic remained well preserved.
 At the same time, the other Scandinavian languages mixed and evolved into what we know today.

 2) When the time comes to name a child, parents must stick to a list of approved first and middle names.
 These are names that conjugate according to Icelandic grammar.
 There are over.
 Suppose they want to give their child a name that has not been previously used in Iceland?
 In that case, they must send in a request to the Icelandic Naming Committee.